astrophpeter/CnnPythonDeploy/README.md

 This example shows how to classify one Gaia spectrum which is inputted as a numpy array of length 120, corresponding the number of pixels.
 The output results contain the predicted class and the corresponding softmax probabilty associated with that classification.
-More example usage can by found in the `example.py` script.
 To get maxium performance it is recomended to pass many spectra into the predict funtion as an array.

+Classify one Gaia Spectrum

 ```
 >>> from utils import predict